 - CalTopo is a robust mapping application.
 Click on “MapBuilder Topo” and select “Fire History.”
 Colored outlines will appear with the name and year of the fire.
 Click on “Fire Activity” to see current fires.
 Here’s an example of a CalTopo route I hiked in Lassen Volcanic National Park.
 We did a day hike to Feather Lake and yes, indeed it was scorched and stark from the Reading Fire.

-- The San Francisco Chronicle’s 2018 California Fire Tracker has an interactive map that displays perimeters of 2018 fires.
-I hope they keep the site up after 2018.
+- The San Francisco Chronicle maintains a California Fire Tracker with an interactive map of current and past fires.

 Health Effects of Wildfires

 I have become increasingly concerned about the effects of hiking in smoky conditions.
 The fine particles (PM2.5) are the biggest problem.
 Burning eyes, a runny nose, cough, phlegm, wheezing or difficulty breathing are symptoms that can result from breathing fine particles.
 Those with heart or lung problems can be impacted even more.

 A comprehensive review of the health effects is beyond the scope of this article but several links are provided for those who are curious.
 Common sense would indicate that engaging in activity that requires deep inhalation of particulate matter into the far recesses of the lung and having 24-hour exposure is not a good idea.
 To briefly summarize the data in the references below, smoke is not good for your health.